-SPRIX (ketorolac tromethamine) is contraindicated in the following patients:
+SPRIX is contraindicated in the following patients:

 - Known hypersensitivity to ketorolac or any components of the drug product. - History of asthma, urticaria, or other allergic-type reactions after taking aspirin or other NSAIDs.
-Severe, sometimes fatal, anaphylactic reactions to NSAIDs have been reported in such patients. - In the setting of coronary artery bypass graft (CABG) surgery. - Use in patients with active peptic ulcer disease or with recent gastrointestinal bleeding or perforation. - Use as a prophylactic analgesic before any major surgery.
+Severe, sometimes fatal, anaphylactic reactions to NSAIDs have been reported in such patients. - In the setting of coronary artery bypass graft (CABG) surgery. - Use in patients with active peptic ulcer disease or with recent gastrointestinal bleeding or perforation. - Use as a prophylactic analgesic before any major surgery. - Use in patients with advanced renal disease or patients at risk for renal failure due to volume depletion. - Use in labor and delivery.
+May adversely affect fetal circulation and inhibit uterine contractions, thus increasing the risk of uterine hemorrhage. - Use in patients with suspected or confirmed cerebrovascular bleeding, hemorrhagic diathesis, incomplete hemostasis, or those for whom hemostasis is critical. - Concomitant use with probenecid or pentoxifylline.

-Please see full Important Safety Information on pages 12-13 and full Prescribing Information, including Boxed Warning and Medication Guide, inside back pocket.
+Please see full Important Safety Information on pages 10 and 11 and full Prescribing Information, including Boxed Warning, inside back pocket.